Ferrari in profile

 In more recent times, Ferrari have invariably still been in the thick of the drivers' title chase - triumphing with Raikkonen in 2007 but suffering final-race heartache with Massa in 2008 and then Alonso in 2010 and 2012.

 Even arguably the strongest driver pairing on the grid in 2014 of Fernando Alonso and Kimi Raikkonen failed to make up for the F14 T's lack of pace as the famous road car maker were left behind by rivals Mercedes in turbo engine development.

-Fed up waiting for another championship after five frustrating seasons, Alonso has since departed for McLaren, allowing the team to bring in Vettel and plan for the future.
-2015, though, is likely to be another difficult year with stagnant rules and limited engine development allowed.
+Fed up waiting for another championship after five frustrating seasons, Alonso has since departed for McLaren, allowing the team to bring in Sebastian Vettel and plan for the future.

-That will do little to quell the demands of the Tifosi however.
+But even Vettel's three 2015 victories and the team's solid respectability will do little to quell the demands of the Tifosi.
 A champion team needs championships.
 And Italy demands nothing less.